How Do I Upgrade a Honeywell VISTA-21iPLTE to Use LTE?

 1. Power down the panel.
 Adding a cellular communicator to a VISTA-21iPLTE is considered to be a hardware change.
 You must power down your panel completely whenever you make a hardware change.
 You can power down a VISTA-21iPLTE by disconnecting its backup battery and unplugging its transformer.
 There should be no lights on the panel board, and any connected keypads should go blank once the system has powered down, unless the keypads have a backup power supply set up.
 A keypad with a backup power supply set up will display "Open CKT", "OC", or "ECP Error" after the system has powered down.

 3. Activate the communicator.
 Contact the alarm monitoring company you are working with and have them activate the communicator.
 If you are activating service with Alarm Grid, then you will schedule an activation slot to activate the communicator.
 An Alarm Grid technical support expect will then contact you at the scheduled time to complete the activation.
 Make sure that you have the communicator installed and ready to go before your activation slot.
-Also remember to have the IMEI number for the communicator handy, as the activator will ask you for that information.
+Also remember to have the MAC and CRC codes for the communicator handy, as the activator will ask you for that information.
 If you are activating monitoring service with a different monitoring company than Alarm Grid, contact them to complete the activation.

 4. Check cellular signals.
 At the end of your activation, have your monitoring company check the cellular signals for your system.
 You want to make sure that the signals are strong enough for reliable and consistent monitoring service.
 Your monitoring company will be able to determine this.
 If they report that the cellular signals are weak, then it is likely that the system is being used far away from the nearest cell tower.
 You can usually remedy this situation by adding a cellular antenna or a cellular amplifier.

 We offer alarm monitoring as low as $10 / monthClick Here to Learn More